rob2244/Graphroots/README.md

 For a developer, it should be as easy as uploading a Graph QL schema, writing resolvers for the schema, and then hitting a deploy button.

+**Open API documentation can be found at the /api-docs route when running the project**

 ## Running the project locally

 - Clone or fork the project